 Your appointment time will be 10 minutes longer to cover an introductory tutorial section before your exam begins.
 Any unused time will NOT extend the time allotted for answering exam questions.

 A calculator is built into the exam.
 Please see the CBT Calculator Preview for information about the onscreen calculator.
-Candidates may not bring any additional calculators into the testing room.
-Hand-held calculators may be available for candidates to use on a first-come, first-serve basis.
+Candidates may not bring any personal calculators into the testing room.

 Applicants with a disability as defined in Title III of the Americans with Disabilities Act who may be placed at a disadvantage when taking a NICET certification examination may request a testing accommodation by contacting test@nicet.org prior to scheduling testing.
 Each request will be evaluated individually and every effort will be made to offer reasonable accommodations to qualifying applicants.
 There will be no additional charges to qualifying applicants for these accommodations.
 NICET will contact the applicant to arrange a mutually suitable accommodation.